Bosco Littorio: Archaic emporium

-The Archaic Emporium, as it is identified by archaeologists, contains numerous structures (more than ten) which belong to a broad area extending from the port to the acropolis (the site of the ancient acropolis is the hill now known as Molino a vento) of the ancient Greek city of Gela, in an area bounded by the Gela river on the southeastern side.
-The buildings consist of regular square rooms.
+The emporium contains more than ten structures of regular square rooms.
 The walls survive to a height of more than 2 metres and in some cases preserve the ancient holes for the roof beams.
 In many cases, the layers of plaster which covered the interior walls are also preserved.
 In one of the structures, an entire door is preserved, including jambs and architrave.
 The walls were built of rough sundried mudbricks, probably mass-produced since almost all of them have the same measurements (60 x 60 x 15 cm).

 The first phase of activity in this area is datable to the time of the Greek colony's foundation in the 8th century BC.
 The site developed in the 6th century, until its destruction after 480 BC, probably from natural causes.
 The destruction might have been caused by a tsunami: traces of a traumatic event are clear from the collapsed walls of some of the houses.
 Over the remains of the archaic area is evidence for a final phase of life, characterised by the celebration of feasts which probably had a religious dimension.

-The discovery of the site occurred during work on the foundations of a communal kindergarten.
-As a result of the discovery, this work was interrupted and the building was built elsewhere instead.

-In December 1999, during some excavations carried out to the west of Bosco by Lavinia Sole under the direction of Sopraintendente Rosalbe Panvini, three terracotta altars were discovered, dating to the 480s BC and decorated with reliefs of mythological figures, the gorgon Medusa with her children Pegasus and Chrysaor under her arms on one, the goddess Eos kidnaping Thanatos on another, and a triad of female figures whose significance is unclear on the third.
+In December 1999, during some excavations under the direction of Rosalba Panvini, three terracotta altars were discovered, dating to the 480s BC and decorated with reliefs of mythological figures: the gorgon Medusa with her children Pegasus and Chrysaor under her arms on one, the goddess Eos kidnaping Cephalus, and a triad of female figures.
 The altars are on display in the Regional Archaeological Museum of Gela.

-A new series of excavations was begun in November 2007 and concluded the next year, in September, and was carried out in tandem with the recovery of the archaic ships on the seabed nearby.
-The shipwrecks and the emporium have been treated as a single object of research by scholars, since they were probably destroyed by the same event.

 During a three-day expedition, Traffici, commerci e vie di distribuzione nel Mediterraneo tra protostoria e V secolo a.C.
 (27–29 May 2009), the site was opened to the workers and their families and then to the wider public; it remains freely accessible today.